 Hut tub with fibreglass liner

-Grade 430 stainless steel log burner
+Grade 430 stainless steel log burner or electric heater

 Fibreglass/Wooden lid or PVC cover